Omer-Cicek/fireblog_app_context/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
-- See text with good effects while mouse hovered on image
+- View the blogs that other users write
+- See update and delete buttons if user owns the blog
+- Sign in with Google
+- See his own Google image and email address on his own blog

 ## Got feedback for me?